Walmart partners with subscription-based children’s clothing startup, Kidbox

 Kidbox today competes with StitchFix, which has its own kids’ line, and Amazon Prime Wardrobe, which lets customers shop for girls, boys or baby, in addition to adult apparel.

-The startup doesn’t share its customer numbers or revenues, but claims 1.5 million “community” members which is a combination of Facebook fans and email subscribers (where overlap is a given.)
+The startup doesn’t share its customer numbers or revenues, but claims 1.5 million “community” members, which is a combination of Facebook fans and email subscribers (where overlap is a given).